honeycombio/example-greeting-service/node/README.md

 ### Option 3: All Node Services via Tilt

-- In Tiltfile, uncomment Node services (and comment out go services)
-- In top-level directory run `tilt up`
+In top-level directory run `tilt up node`

 ## See it in action